Ocean Youth Aotearoa

 Participants will establish connections with like-minded individuals, be educated on threats in their own backyard, be empowered to create and implement conservation initiatives in their own communities and be exposed to career pathways

-Ocean Youth Aotearoa is made possible with support from Kelly Tarlton’s Marine Wildlife Trust and WWF-NZ.
+Ocean Youth Aotearoa is made possible with support from Kelly Tarlton's Marine Wildlife Trust, WWF-NZ, and the Chisholm Whitney Charitable Trust.

 Programme Details